cjolowicz/blog/content/posts/hypermodern-python-02-testing.md

-In this second installment of the Hypermodern Python series, I'm going to discuss how to add unit tests to your project, and how to teach the random fact generator foreign languages.[^1]
+In this second installment of the Hypermodern Python series, I'm going to discuss how to add unit tests to your project, and how to teach the random fact generator foreign languages.[^1] Previously, we discussed [How to set up a Python project](../hypermodern-python-01-setup).

 [^1]: The images in this chapter come from Émile-Antoine Bayard's Illustrations
     for From the Earth to the Moon (De la terre à la lune) by Jules Verne (1870) (source: [Internet
     Archive](https://archive.org/details/delaterrelalu00vern))

-Here are the topics covered in this chapter:
+Here are the topics covered in this chapter on Testing in Python:

 - [Unit testing with pytest](#unit-testing-with-pytest)
 - [Code coverage with coverage.py](#code-coverage-with-coveragepy)